prat-5/sush/README.md

 * Customizable Language Support: Supports various sign languages and spoken languages, making it versatile and adaptable to different regions.
 * Offline Mode: Can operate in offline mode, ensuring accessibility in areas with limited connectivity.
 * Personal Dictionary: Users can add custom signs to the dictionary for enhanced personalization.
-# Installation
-Follow these steps to install Sign2Speech on your Android device:

-* Clone the repository:git clone https://github.com/your-username/sign2speech-android-app.git
 # Usage
 Using Sign2Speech is simple and intuitive: